Video game workers form Microsoft's first US labor union

 The unionization campaign accelerated thanks to Microsoft's ongoing bid to buy California-based game giant Activision Blizzard.
 Microsoft, which is based in Redmond, Washington, made a June pact with the CWA union to stay neutral if Activision Blizzard workers sought to form a union.

 The worker-friendly pledge sought to appeal to U.S. regulator concerns under President Joe Biden about the labor implications of massive business mergers, though it didn't stop the Federal Trade Commission from suing last month to block Microsoft's planned Activision Blizzard acquisition.
-The case has its first scheduled hearing Tuesday and could drag on for months.
+The antitrust case had its first hearing Tuesday and could drag on for months.

 Two small units of Activision Blizzard workers were the first to certify unions last year in Middleton, Wisconsin and Albany, New York.
 A third, Boston-based Activision Blizzard subsidiary Proletariat, filed a Dec.
 27 petition with the National Labor Relations Board to unionize its 57 workers.